-Although the terms in the parenthesis adding up, this process has a non-trivial contribution only when the temperature of the singlet sector is sufficiently high, enabling efficient collisions of two right-handed neutrinos with adequate energy to produce a pair of DM particles.
+Although the terms in the parentheses add up, this process has a non-trivial contribution only when the temperature of the singlet sector is sufficiently high, enabling efficient collisions of two right-handed neutrinos to produce a pair of DM particles.
 Given that $m_N $ and $ m_\chi$ are significantly large, such that $s \gg m_h^2, m_\phi^2 $, and during freeze-in $m_N \gg T$, we approximate $s\sim 4m_N^2$.
-Under this approximation, the thermally averaged cross section is calculated as
+Under this approximation, the thermally averaged cross section is calculated,

 where the relative velocity $\sqrt{s-4m^2_N}/m_N$ of the initial states is used.
 In this non-relativistic regime, the collision term is expressed as